jussi-kalliokoski/node-cubeb/README.md

 You need to install [cubeb](https://github.com/kinetiknz/cubeb) in order for node-cubeb to work.
 Refer to directions provided in cubeb on how to do that.

+IMPORTANT:

+If you're on Linux, make sure that you [have ``` /usr/local/lib ``` in your library path](http://stackoverflow.com/questions/4743233/is-usr-local-lib-searched-for-shared-libraries).

 After installing cubeb, installing node-cubeb works like installing any other library in npm:

 ```